Sonia Alins: Artistic style

 Sonia Ains' artistic language is intimately related to Surrealism and visual poetry, with a link to both her vital and oneiric experiences.

 The protagonists of her creations are almost always women.
-They connect with the female iconography of Romanticism (such as Jean-Auguste-Dominique Ingres' odalisques or John Everett Millais' Ophelia), with the Art Deco movement (Tamara de Lempicka) or with the symbolism of Gustav Klimt.
+They connect with the female iconography of Romanticism (such as Jean-Auguste-Dominique Ingres's odalisques or John Everett Millais's Ophelia), with the Art Deco movement (Tamara de Lempicka) or with the symbolism of Gustav Klimt.

 Since 2016, her work focuses on the creation of artworks where drawing goes beyond two dimensions, with collages made of transparent layers and other materials (fabric, feathers, wool, paper or plastic), which find their inspiration in the art of Yves Klein and Joseph Cornell, and that serve the author to create pieces with ethereal atmospheres and a subtle representation of three-dimensionality.

 Her most recognised collection, "Dones d’Aigua", is a series of delicate pieces that show compact figures of great proportions that emerge from an indefinite aquatic environment.
 In these, she explores, in a special and suggestive way, concepts such as surrealism, visual poetry and feminism.
 Sonia Alins plays with the idea of transparency and blur, establishing different levels of perception and providing depth to the pieces, thanks to a planned and minimalist combination of the materials.

 For the artist, water is a supernatural and powerful force, capable of generating anguish, pain and despair, in the same way that it can also be a source of happiness, joy, inner peace and love.
 In her works, Sonia Alins uses water mainly as a central means of expression of the feelings of their protagonists and the author's herself.